fbpx

 • Sugar – While the cookie recipe is made with all brown sugar, we’ll roll the cookies in granulated white sugar before baking which helps add a touch of sweetness as well as a nice texture to the exterior of the cookies.

-• White chocolate – This is used in the white chocolate “fudge” frosting.
-You can use
+• White melting chocolate – This is for the white icing.

 Ingredients to make iced gingerbread cookies.